arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/tutorials/getting-started/getting-started-din-celsius.md

 |          80             |           9,6           |           983           |
 |          85             |           10,0          |           1024          |

-We're reading around 377, that is just below 20°C. From the [datasheet](assets/tmp236-datasheet.pdf) of the temperature sensor you can see that this sensor have an accuracy of +/- 2.5 °C, so you don't need to be super precise in doing the math.
+We're reading around 377, that is just below 20 °C. From the [datasheet](assets/tmp236-datasheet.pdf) of the temperature sensor you can see that this sensor have an accuracy of +/- 2.5 °C, so you don't need to be super precise in doing the math.

 ### Heating while reading temperature

 Now you can combine the two upper sketches and read the temperature while switching the heating circuits.
-To have more control, instead of blinking them, you can use the user button on the OPTA PLC to turn ON one, or both the heater, like this:
+To have more control, instead of blinking them, you can use the user button on the Opta WiFi to turn ON one, or both the heater, like this:

 ![heat left](assets/led_left.png)